 Perhaps you have thought about starting a tech business but aren’t quite sure what that looks like.The good news is that the Internet is still very much in its infancy.
 As always, it’s about providing value.

 There are a lot of tech opportunities around the idea of remote work.
 For instance, the pandemic has illuminated the fact that education systems are still not able to function seamlessly in an entirely online environment.
+There are some platforms like OPT jobs is providing jobs for international students.
 The world is going to look much different after this pandemic and technology will undoubtedly be the one to guide us through it.

 Does Your Business Idea Still Make Sense in a Post-Pandemic World?